 Step 3: Create a v-shape with 3 Square Knots

 After that is where the square knots come into place.
 I decided to use these simple knots called Square Knots and for these macrame earrings, I only needed 3 Square Knots per earring.

 The key for the square knot is that you alternate which string you overlay in the foreground.
 If you don’t alternate then you will make a spiral knot which I also use and love but didn’t want for this project.

 Below is exactly the three Square Knot configurations that I attached to the hoops.
 I’m showing it to you in a loose version so you can see the way it is set up better.
 For the DIY macrame earrings, I pulled everything tight though.

 And then you make the third square knot in the middle as you can see below:

-At the end you just comb the open ends and give them a haircut to come up with your desired shape of the macrame earrings.
+After that, you just comb the open ends and give them a haircut to come up with your desired shape for the macrame earrings.